yanghengtang/tp/docs/UserGuide.md

 **Format**: `list_a [pic\PATIENT_NRIC] [dic\DOCTOR_NRIC]`

 * If only `PATIENT_NRIC` is specified, all appointments belonging to the patient with the specified `PATIENT_NRIC` will be listed.
-* If only `DOCTOR_NRIC` is specified, all appointments belonging to the patient with the specified `DOCTOR_NRIC` will be listed.
+* If only `DOCTOR_NRIC` is specified, all appointments belonging to the doctor with the specified `DOCTOR_NRIC` will be listed.
 * If both `PATIENT_NRIC` and `DOCTOR_NRIC` are specified, all appointments between the patient with the specified `PATIENT_NRIC` and the doctor with the specified `DOCTOR_NRIC` will be listed.
 * List all the appointments in the system if no fields are given.